maxime-bl/LP2A_TetrisGame/README.md

 ## Compiling requirements

 To compile this program you need JDK17.
 Moreover, you'll have to add the Processing libraries as a module.
-To do this, add **core.jar** in the project dependencies.
+To do this, add **core.jar** from your Processing repertory in the project dependencies.

 ## Game class location